-Looking at joining an existing savings club?
-Here are six factors to consider to make the best match:
+Looking at joining an existing money club?
+Here are six factors to consider to make the best match.

 1. Who are the members?
 Strategizing how to ask for a raise or admitting that you’re underwater with debt can be difficult if group members are also co-workers.
 In most groups, there are rules about confidentiality, but people are people.
 For some members, the situation can be a bit inhibiting.
 Money topics touch on a host of other issues — spending habits, relationships, upbringing, etc. So be sure that the group is made up of people who you feel comfortable sharing with, or be very general in what you share.